Selamat Hari Raya Nyepi Tahun Baru Suci 1936 Saka

 New Year’s Eve is celebrated with the fantastic Ogoh Ogoh Parade, followed by Nyepi on New Year’s Day – the day of silence.
 Nyepi is a unique and special day that we felt very fortunate to experience.
 It reminded us of Earth Hour which was held just a couple of days earlier, but on a bigger scale.
 Here in Bali, it is Earth 24 hrs!

 For the Balinese

 Nyepi is a day for self-reflection, and anything that might interfere with that purpose is restricted.
 The main restrictions are no lighting fires (and lights must be kept low); no working; no entertainment or pleasure; no travelling; and, for some, fasting and no talking.
 All homes are kept dark and quiet, and nobody is allowed out.

-Tourists and other non Balinese follow the rules of Nyepi as much as they can out of respect of the local customs and religious beliefs.
-For the tourists at the big resort hotels life can continue much as usual, they are just required to stay within the confines of the hotel.
+Tourists and other non-Balinese follow the rules of Nyepi as much as they can out of respect for the local customs and religious beliefs.
+For the tourists at the big resort hotels, life can continue much as usual, they are just required to stay within the confines of the hotel.

 The images below were taken from official live traffic cameras.
-On the left showing the eerily quiet streets during Nyepi.
+The left image shows the eerily quiet streets during Nyepi.
 I have contrasted it with the usual heavy traffic we found on the same road the next day.

 If you don’t follow the rules, there are traditional security men, called Pecalang, who patrol the streets to ensure that the rules are being followed.
 Who would not want to embrace this tradition, a chance to switch off, relax and reflect?